San Diego County non-profit community assistance programs.

 School-Based Family Self-Sufficiency Services are designed to support O'Farrell Community Schools’ educational mission of addressing the intellectual, social, psychological, health, and physical needs of middle-level youth, helping them become responsible citizens.
 For further information, please call 619-338-2799.

 CalWORKs assists people with making the transition from welfare to work.
 Available services include providing temporary cash assistance to eligible families with minor children and moving families with children from dependency to self-sufficiency through gainful employment.
+More on cash assistance amounts by state.

 As noted, these programs, and more, are offered by local non-profits.
 Call 1-866-262-9881 for referrals and more information.